jracero/antaeus/README.md

 ## Finally

 I have enjoyed a lot this code challenge.
-As I mentioned before, Kotlin caught my attention some time ago and I had that pending debt to try it some day.
+As I mentioned before, Kotlin caught my attention some time ago, and I had that pending debt to try it some day.
 I would like to see what Kotlin can offer in a real application.

+I also had special interest to try a different language apart from Java, and feel in first person how different languages resolve the same issues.

+Time spent: 12h aprox